QData/FastSK/README.md

 pip install ./fastsk
 ```

-** The pip intallation of FastSK has been successful on CentOS, Red Hat and WindowsXP. **
+###### The pip intallation of FastSK has been tested successfully on CentOS, Red Hat and WindowsXP.
-** On some Mac versions, the installation met issues.
-We are working on fixing this issue now **
+On some Mac versions, the installation met issues.
+We are working on fixing this issue now

 ## Python Version Tutorial